-Although the type of leopard geckos we see are usually the standard yellow ones with black spots or stripes, there are MANY different colors of them out there ranging from bright orange, white, and even all black.
+The leopard geckos we usually see are the standard yellow ones with black spots or stripes.
+There are actually MANY different colors of them out there ranging from bright orange, white, and even all black.

-These different kinds of morphs have been known to reach up to over $3,000 and are very valuable leopard geckos to have for those who take pride in breeding them for a living.
-To get a better idea of all the other morphs a.k.a colors, then do a quick Google search and see how many different and cool colors you can find.
+These different types of leopard geckos, or morphs, have been known to reach over $3,000 in price.
+To get a better idea of all the other morphs a.k.a colors, do a quick Google search and see how many different and cool colors you can find.

-When I say bark I don’t mean bark like a dog, but they do, do a little leopard gecko bark whenever they feel threated.
+Here’s another interesting fact about leopard geckos, they can bark.
+When I say bark I don’t mean bark like a dog, but they do a leopard gecko version of a bark whenever they feel threatened.
 This is a defense mechanism that they do in order to scare away predators that they don’t feel they can handle.